cwwang1979/ETMIL-SL-SMFA/README.md

 #### 4. Inference

-To generate the prediction outcome of the ETMIL model, containing K base models:
+To generate the prediction outcome of the ETMIL model, containing E base models:
 ```
-python ensemble_inf.py --stage='test' --config='Config/TMIL.yaml'  --gpus=0 --top_fold=K
+python ensemble_inf_multiple.py --stage='test' --config='Config/TMIL.yaml'  --gpus=0 --top_fold=E
 ```
-On the other hand, to generate the prediction outcome of the TMIL model, containing one single base models:
+On the other hand, to generate the prediction outcome of the TMIL model, containing a single base model:
 ```
-python ensemble_inf.py --stage='test' --config='Config/TMIL.yaml'  --gpus=0 --top_fold=1
+python ensemble_inf_multiple.py --stage='test' --config='Config/TMIL.yaml'  --gpus=0 --top_fold=1
 ```

-To setup the ETMIL model for diffierent tasks:
+To set up the ETMIL model for different tasks:
 1. Open the Config file ./Config/TMIL.yaml
-2. Change the log_path in Config/TMIL.yaml to the correlated model path
+2. Change the log_path in Config/TMIL.yaml to the corresponding model path

-(e.g. For prediction of the cancer subtype in CRC: please set the parameter "log_path" in Config/TMIL.yaml as "./log/TCGA_CRC/CRC_subtype/ETMIL_SSLViT/")
+(e.g., For identifying the primary origin of malignant cells in pleural and ascitic fluids directly from WSIs of cytological smears: please set the parameter "log_path" in Config/TMIL.yaml as "./log/Cytology/")

 The model of each task has been stored in the zip file with the following file structure:
 ```
 log/
-├── TCGA_CRC/
-│   ├── CRC_subtype
-│   │   └── ETMIL_SSLViT
-│   │
-│   ├── Mucinous_TMB_status
-│   │   └── ETMIL_SSLViT
-│   │
-│   └── Non-mucinous_TMB_status
-│       └── ETMIL_SSLViT
-│
-└── TCGA_EC/
-    ├── EC_subtype
-    │   └── ETMIL_SSLViT
-    │
-    ├── Aggressive_TMB_status
+├── Cytology/
-    │   └── ETMIL_SSLViT
+│   └── ETMIL-SL-SMFA
-    │
-    └── Non-aggressive_TMB_status
+└── CellBlock/
-        └── ETMIL_SSLViT
+    └── ETMIL-SL-SMFA
 ```

 ## Training
 #### Preparing Training Splits

-To create a N fold for training and validation set from the training list.
-The default proportion for the training:validation splits used in this study is 9:1.
+To create an E-fold for training and validation sets from the training list.
 ```
 dataset_csv/
 ├── fold0.csv